proplot-dev/proplot/docs/showcase1.rst

 Automatic formatting
 --------------------

+With ProPlot, when you pass a `~pandas.DataFrame` or `~xarray.DataArray` to any plotting command, labels and colorbars can be generated automatically, and the x-axis label, y-axis label, legend label, colorbar label, and/or title are configured from the metadata.
-ProPlot also adds back some of the convenience you get with the `pandas` and `xarray` plotting commands.
-By default, when you plot a `~pandas.DataFrame` or `~xarray.DataArray`, the x-axis label, y-axis label, and title are updated from the metadata.
-To disable this behavior, pass ``autoformat=False`` to `~proplot.subplots.subplots`.
+This restores some of the convenience you get with the builtin `pandas` and `xarray` plotting tools.
+To disable automatic labelling, pass ``autoformat=False`` to `~proplot.subplots.subplots`.

-The below examples showcase this feature for 1-dimensional and 2-dimensional datasets.
-It also demonstrates automatic generation of colorbars and legends.
+The below examples showcase these features for 1-dimensional and 2-dimensional datasets.
 For more on the ``colorbar`` and ``legend`` keywords, see `~proplot.wrappers.cmap_wrapper`, `~proplot.wrappers.cycle_wrapper`, and :ref:`2d plot wrappers` and :ref:`1d plot wrappers` sections.
 For more on panels, see the